What Is AES Encryption? A Quick Breakdown

 Wrapping Up

-AES encryption has been the go-to security standard for over two decades, protecting everything from personal messages to government secrets.
+With that, we have fully answered the question, what is AES encryption.
+This cipher has been the go-to security standard for over two decades, protecting everything from personal messages to government secrets.
 It’s never been cracked, and experts agree it will remain secure for years to come.

 What are your thoughts on AES encryption algorithms?
 Have questions?
 Drop a comment below and let’s discuss!